hmzh-khn/hmzh-khn.github.io/_posts/2025-08-08-level2-inverse-games.md

 ## From Strategic Games to Third-Party Inference

-We often use *games* to model multi-agent interaction, where agents choose actions strategically given their objectives and expectations of others.
+We use *dynamic games* to model multi-agent interaction, where agents choose actions strategically given their objectives and expectations of others.

-But our work focuses on a **third-party observer**—someone *outside* the game—trying to figure out what each agent is aiming for by watching how they behave.
+Our work focuses on a **third-party observer**—someone *outside* the game—trying to figure out what each agent is aiming for by watching how they behave.
 This observer doesn’t directly know the agents’ goals, so they must infer them from actions.

 Here’s the key distinction:

-- **Level-1 inference** (what most inverse game methods do): The observer assumes that each agent *knows* the other’s objective.
+- **Level-1 inference** (what most inverse game methods do): The observer assumes that each agent *knows* the other’s objective (which is not known to the third-party observer).
 They simply infer those objectives from behavior.
 - **Level-2 inference** (our approach): The observer also considers that agents may hold *incorrect beliefs* about each other’s objectives—and tries to recover *both* the true objectives and each agent’s belief about the other.

-In the paper’s front figure, you can see how this plays out.
+In our paper’s front figure (above), you can see how this plays out.
 On the right, a level-1 observer assumes the two drivers (P1 and P2) agree on each other’s intentions.
 On the left, a level-2 observer recognizes that each driver might be reasoning from a different (and wrong) mental model of the other—explaining why their interaction stalls.

 ---